 5. Security Awareness Training

 Employees have been and will always be a vital part of ensuring business security areas.
 But the pandemic further shone the light on just how easily staff members can become the weak link in security.
-Apart from the security issues arising from work-from-home dynamics, many employees fail to strictly follow basic security practices.
+For example, cctv camera signs can warn wrong-doers that they are being monitored, but if security guards have been badly trained and aren’t monitoring the cameras, there is almost no point in having CCTV at all.
+Additionally, work-from-home dynamics have resulted in many employees failing to strictly follow basic security practices online.

 Some of the areas you need to emphasize during security awareness training include the following: